matwilso/matwilso.github.io/_posts/gpt-sim.md

 with minor bruises and a sprained wrist.*

 Haha maybe not a super realistic scenario, but there are in fact thousands of videos of structural failures like this on YouTube to learn from, including several videos of this [exact thing](https://www.youtube.com/results?search_query=deck+collapse) (not turning out quite as well).
-A model that has integrated so much knowledge could notice and predict many things like this better than an average person.
+An agent that has integrated so much knowledge could notice and predict many things like this better than an average person.

 ...